KQM-git/TCL/docs/evidence/combat-mechanics/frames.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/burst-idle-i-frames)

 **Finding:**
-Certain characters' elemental bursts provide iFrames far beyond the first cancellable frame.
+Certain characters' Elemental Bursts provide iFrames far beyond the first cancellable frame.
 However, these iFrames are only active until the player inputs any action, after which they are immediately cancelled, thus the name "Idle iFrames."

 **Evidence:**